Client Relationship Disclosure

 o How Can I Get My Money Back?
 A Guide for Investors – Part 2 of 2

-• Your personal circumstances – your age, marital status, number of dependents, occupation, employer and whether you are an insider or a significant shareholder of any specific entity
+• Your personal circumstances – your age, marital status, number of dependents, occupation, employer and whether you are an insider or a significant shareholder of any specific entity.

 • Your current financial situation – your assets (including your sources of income) relative to your debts: FIN-XO will evaluate the value of the transaction being considered in light of the net value of your assets (assets minus debts).

 • Your investment knowledge and experience – this will be evaluated based on your past experience and on your own assessment of your knowledge of certain products and of the risks associated with investment products and complex investment strategies.

 • Your investment needs and objectives – these are your specific financial objectives as provided to us, such as your wish to protect your investments (avoid loss of capital), increase your revenue or your capital via market growth.

-• Your risk profile Risk profile involves your risk tolerance, being your comfort level if faced with the possibility of losing part of your money, even if you have many years in which to invest and save and your risk capacity, which is a more objective assessment on your financial ability to absorb any losses, given your personal and financial circumstances.
+• Your risk profile - risk profile involves your risk tolerance, being your comfort level if faced with the possibility of losing part of your money, even if you have many years in which to invest and save and your risk capacity, which is a more objective assessment on your financial ability to absorb any losses, given your personal and financial circumstances.

 • Your time horizon – this is the period of time from when you provide the information to us until you will require all or part of your capital, whether to buy a property, retire, or for any other purpose.

-Your monthly or quarterly statement will show the market value of the security based on either the last available market value/net asset value for the security or the book value of the security.
+Book Values - Your monthly or quarterly statement will show the market value of the security based on either the last available market value/net asset value for the security or the book value of the security.

-This report summarizes the amounts we received to service your account over the past year.
+Annual fees and compensation report - This report summarizes the amounts we received to service your account over the past year.
 A portion of this sum is paid as remuneration to FIN-XO and CJI.

 FIN-XO is committed to putting the interests of our clients above all else.
-In addition, as a securities brokerage firm and member of IIROC, we must effectively address any situation which may give rise to a conflict of interest.
+In addition, as a securities brokerage firm and member of CIRO, we must effectively address any situation which may give rise to a conflict of interest.
 We must do this in your best interest.
 We have described our conflicts of interest and how we manage them below.

 Accordingly, conflicts of interest may occasionally arise between you and:

-- FIN-XO or you and your Advisor;
+• FIN-XO or you and your Investment Advisor;

-- other clients whom we represent; or
+• other clients whom we represent; or

-- a person or company with whom we have a relationship.
+• a person or company with whom we have a relationship.

-- We have adopted policies and internal procedures to effectively address conflicts of interest in the client’s best interest.
+We have adopted policies and internal procedures to effectively address conflicts of interest in the client’s best interest.
 Canadian securities laws require us to take reasonable steps to identify and respond to material conflicts of interest in your best interest.
-We also are required to tell you about them, including how the conflicts might impact you and how we address them in your best interest.
+We are also required to tell you about them, including how the conflicts might impact you and how we address them in your best interest.

-- We have policies and procedures in place to address how we will manage material conflicts of interest in your best interest, which are described below:
+We have policies and procedures in place to address how we will manage material conflicts of interest in your best interest, which are described below:

-- We avoid conflicts prohibited by law as well as material conflicts that we cannot effectively manage in your best interest.
+a) Use their best efforts to mitigate any conflicts of interest between themselves, FIN-XO and clients, and inform clients of any material conflict of interest that might impair their ability to render unbiased and objective advice with respect to investment opportunities.• We avoid conflicts prohibited by law as well as material conflicts that we cannot effectively manage in your best interest.
 Some conflicts cannot be avoided.
 In situations in which we do not or cannot avoid conflicts and in which our interests may compete with yours, your interest is always put first.

-- We control or manage acceptable conflicts by physically separating different business functions, restricting the internal exchange of information, whether in person or electronically, reducing the possibility of one part of our organization unsuitably influencing another, removing the financial incentive of an Employee or Advisor to favour a particular product or service over another that may be more suitable, and establishing and continuing testing of our operational review and approval processes.
+• We control or manage acceptable conflicts by physically separating different business functions, restricting the internal exchange of information, whether in person or electronically, reducing the possibility of one part of our organization unsuitably influencing another, removing the financial incentive of an Employee or Investment Advisor to favour a particular product or service over another that may be more suitable, and establishing and continuing testing of our operational review and approval processes.

 iA Financial Corporation and its various financial services subsidiaries, including FIN-XO, are commercial businesses that seek to maximize profits while providing fair, honest and appropriate services to clients.
 This means that we may encourage you to do more business with us and the other members of the iA Financial Group, and we may engage affiliates to provide us with products and services for your account, but will always do so in a way that we consider to be in your best interest.
 We will only enter into these transactions or arrangements where we are permitted under applicable securities laws and where we believe they are in your best interest.